back to top

 5 6

-We can also get the count using for loop.
+We can also get the count using a for loop.

 Example: